-In our continued partnership with Johns Hopkins, we offer Work Stride: Managing Cancer at Work, which offers a dedicated oncology nurse navigator who provides personalised, compassionate guidance and education to those affected by cancer, whether directly or as a caregiver.
-The programme also offers managers assistance in dealing with the impact that cancer can have on the workplace.
+In our continued partnership with Johns Hopkins, we offer Work Stride: Managing Cancer at Work, which offers a dedicated oncology nurse navigator who provides personalized, compassionate guidance and education to those affected by cancer, whether directly or as a caregiver.
+The program also offers assistance to managers in dealing with the impact cancer can have on the workplace.

-Innovating for the future of health care
+Innovating the future of health care

-As a founding member of the Health Transformation Alliance (HTA), we have joined 50 like-minded companies, representing six million employees, to address health-care issues in the US.
-Since joining the HTA, we have identified and launched network solutions comprising high-value providers, and we have partnered with CVS Health to offer cost-effective coverage for prescription drugs.
-We will continue to focus on innovative solutions that reduce health-care costs while creating a highly personalised and efficient experience for our employees.
+As a founding member of the Health Transformation Alliance (HTA), we joined 50 like-minded companies, representing seven million employees, to address health care issues in the U.S. Since joining the HTA, we have identified and launched network solutions comprising high-value providers, and we have partnered with CVS Health to offer cost-effective prescription drug coverage.
+We will continue to focus on innovative solutions that reduce health care costs while creating a highly personalized and efficient experience for our employees.